Danieloper0/StudioDriftwood/README.md

-# Daniel_Ding
+# Studio Driftwood© by Daniel Ding
-A website that is built to introduce you to myself and to showcase my talents and knowledge.
+A website handcrafted to showcase my array of talents like UI/UX Design, my hobbies, extracurriculars, and much more.
-Currently I am in 8th grade, Middle School, and I started building this website during early 2020 in hopes of indroducing myself to others which I take pleasure in doing, and to outdue COVID-19.
+Currently I am in 8th grade, Middle School, and I started building this website during the dark quarantine times of 2020 as a small side project which I did not expect to turn out so great, and to also obviously outdue COVID-19.

-This website also showcases my skill in programming, which might be useful when I graduate from high school, looking for a splendid university.
-In that case, I can introduce myself to the addmissions commitee through this website.
-Hopefully this website turns out to be successful and I go to a renowned university, then this website will be one of my biggest achievements.
+Studio Driftwood is also built alongside tools like Gsap, React, Node, Webflow, and more for that professional look.

 Greetings, from Daniel